dtr-org/unit-e/INSTALL.md

-Building Bitcoin
+Building Unit-e
 ================

-See doc/build-*.md for instructions on building the various elements of the unit-e reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the unit-e reference implementation of Unit-e.